rukasakurai/github-copilot-tutorial/docs/workshop.md

 ### Chat View

 The chat view gives you a full chat experience, integrate as any other tool view in your IDE.
-Once the view is open you can start chatting with Copilot as your personnal code coach.
+Once the view is open you can start chatting with GitHub Copilot as your personnal code coach.
 It keeps the history of the conversation and you can ask question related to the previoius answers.
 It also provides suggestions for questions along the way.
 You can:

 - ask general question about coding on any language or best practice
 - ask to generate or fix code related to the current file and inject the code directly in the file

-It's a more high level copilot than the vanilla copilot which is specialized on providing code completion.
+It's a more high level copilot than the vanilla GitHub Copilot which is specialized on providing code completion.

 Try it with a few questions like: